ingur/velo/README.md

 ### Project structure

-This is the default project structure handled by our code/
+This is the default project structure handled by our code.
 ```bash
 ├── input
 │   ├── City